-Including the operating subsidiaries in Argentina, the Company has approximately 77 full-time and 39 part-time employees In the U.S., AWLD currently employs approximately 20 full-time employees, including seven who are registered representatives of DPEC Capital, Inc. and are compensated in part on a commission basis.
+Including the operating subsidiaries in Argentina, the Company has approximately 98 full-time employees.
+In Argentina, AWLD also employs temporary, seasonal employees during the busy harvest season.
+In the U.S., AWLD currently employs approximately thirteen full-time employees, including four who are registered representatives of DPEC Capital, Inc. and are compensated in part on a commission basis.
 None of the employees in the U.S. are covered by a collective bargaining agreement and management believes it has good relations with its employees.